Leandro-GomesSilva/JavaScript-Object-Oriented-Programming-Game-Show-App/README.md

 This game is a Phrase Hunter game: the player has a limited number of tries to guess a random phrase that is displayed on the screen.
 The player can input their guesses via a virtual keyboard that is displayed on the screen or via the physical keyboard.

 This project uses Object Oriented Programming.
-For this, the following Classes have been create, which have the following properties:
+For this, the following Classes have been create, which have the following properties and methods:

 1. Game Class
     a.
-Properties: missed, phrases, activePhrase, betweenGames
+Properties: missed, phrases, activePhrase
     b.
-Methods: createPhrases, getRandomPhrase, startGame, handleInteraction, removeLife, checkForWin, gameOver, resetGameboard, startMultiplayerGame
+Methods: createPhrases(), getRandomPhrase(), startGame(), handleInteraction(), removeLife(), checkForWin(), gameOver(), resetGameboard(), startMultiplayerGame()

 2. Phrase Class
     a.
 Properties: phrase
     b.
-Methods: addPhraseToDisplay, checkLetter, showMatchedLetter
+Methods: addPhraseToDisplay(), checkLetter(), showMatchedLetter()

 For Exceeding Expectations: